manohartrayudu/OutlookAutomation-Attachments-saving-robot-/README.md

-# Dynamic attachments saving robot
+# Dynamic email attachments saving robot
 This bot dynamically save attachments from mails and stores them into a folder.